byYottaFLOPS/PermanentNightVision/README.md

 `/light off` Removes EVERY night vision effect

+`/light reload` Reloads the config file -> Updates who is op, ...

 `/light particles <true/false>` Turn the particle effects on and off

     !!
 The effect can be removed by drinking milk or /effect <PLAYER> clear !!